Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Triamterene (trye-AM-ter-een)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to triamterene, hydrochlorothiazide, or sulfa drugs.
-You should not use this medicine if you are unable to urinate, if you have kidney disease or high potassium levels in your blood (hyperkalemia), or if you are also using potassium supplements or salt substitutes, or taking other diuretics such as spironolactone (Aldactazide®, Aldactone®), or amiloride (Midamor®, Moduretic®).
+You should not use this medicine if you have had an allergic reaction to triamterene, hydrochlorothiazide, or sulfa drugs (such as sulfamethoxazole/trimethoprim, Bactrim®, Septra®).
+You should not use this medicine if you are not able to urinate (anuria), have severe kidney disease, or high blood potassium (hyperkalemia).
+You should not use this medicine if you are also using potassium supplements or salt substitutes or certain diuretics such as amiloride (Midamor®, Moduretic®), spironolactone (Aldactazide®, Aldactone®), or other products containing triamterene.

 How to Use This Medicine